UnisonUI/UnisonUI/README.md

-      port  = "restui.specification.endpoint.port" // Label specifying the port on which the OpenApi spec is available. service-name = "restui.specification.endpoint.service-name" // Label specifying the service name for RestUI. specification-path = "restui.specification.endpoint.specification-path" // Label of the path where the OpenApi spec file is.
+      port  = "restui.specification.endpoint.port" // Label specifying the port on which the OpenApi spec is available. service-name = "restui.specification.endpoint.service-name" // Label specifying the service name for RestUI. specification-path = "restui.specification.endpoint.specification-path" // Label of the path where the OpenApi spec file is. use-proxy = "restui.specification.endpoint.use-proxy" // Label of use to enable the usage of the proxy.
     }

   }